Skip to content

 As mentioned above, neonics are used in agriculture.
 They are commonly applied as a seed coating to corn and soy, but are also used in leafy greens, root vegetables, and orchards.
 Neonics also have several non-agricultural uses, including pet flea and tick treatments, landscaping applications, and bait for pests.
 There are five neonics currently currently registered for use in 600 products in Wisconsin: clothianidin, thiamethoxam, imidacloprid, dinetofuran, and acetamiprid.

-Primary register uses for neonics
+Primary uses for neonics

 Agriculture